jessekelly881/SoftwareBlog/_posts/2019-09-03-playing-with-redux.md

 title: Playing with redux.
 A gentle introduction
 layout: posts/default
 copyright_year: 2019
-tags: [react, redux]
+tags: [redux, js]
 ---

-I have been learning redux recently.
+I have been learning [redux](https://amzn.to/2LuYILn){:target="_blank"} recently.
 Which means that I have been doing a lot of playing around with it.
 Throughout my adventures with redux I have learned a few things that I would like to share.

 ## What is redux?